HTTP-RPC/Kilo/README.md

 }
 ```

-The following request would cause the first method to be invoked:
+The following HTTP request would cause the first method to be invoked:

 ```
 GET /math/sum?a=2&b=4